The Differential Fluid and transmission fluid are oils that play a significant part in your car’s performance.

 - The additives are added to the transmission oil to make it more robust against heat.

-- The automatic transmission does not produce enough heat, so the transmission fluid is not much resistant to heat.
+- The automatic transmission does not produce enough heat, so the transmission fluid is not resistant to heat.

 - The properties of transmission oil are such that it prevents air from entering the system.